dvopsway/datasploit/README.md

 # Overview of the tool:
 * Performs OSINT on a domain / email / username / phone and find out information from different sources.
-* Correlates and collaborate the results, show them in a consolidated manner.
+* Correlate and collaborate the results, show them in a consolidated manner.
 * Tries to find out credentials, api-keys, tokens, subdomains, domain history, legacy portals, etc. related to the target.
 * Use specific script / launch automated OSINT for consolidated data.
 * Performs Active Scans on collected data.